Priyanshu6055/OIBSIP-Task-3/README.md

 ## 📋 Project Overview

-The Texture Converter enables users to upload or work with textures and apply various conversions or transformations.
-This project helped me enhance my skills in DOM manipulation, event handling, and responsive UI design using core web technologies.
+The Temperature Converter enables users to input a temperature value and convert it across multiple units instantly.
+This project helped me practice core web development skills such as DOM manipulation, event handling, and responsive UI design using HTML, CSS, and JavaScript.

 ---